Network Segmentation Analysis

 No Zones Displayed

-Solution: Create discovery schedules with IP ranges
+- Cause: No discovery schedules configured.
+Solution: Create discovery schedules with IP ranges.

-Solution: Verify correct tenant is selected
+- Cause: Tenant isolation issue.
+Solution: Verify the correct tenant is selected.

 No Traffic Data